henvic/henvic.github.io/content/posts/cs-security.md

 ## Chimera: auto update + run command
 Equinox didn't allow me to code sign a package, so I had to find a way around it.

-I created what I called a chimera: a binary for my program that seems to be a regular binary, but is actually a installer that will automatically download and install a new version, replace itself, and execute the new command from inside, passing environment variables, on the same current working directory, and piping the standard input, output, and error, and exiting with the very same error code.
+I created what I called a chimera: a binary for my program that seems to be a regular but is actually…

+An installer that will automatically download and install a new version, replacing itself, and executing the new command from inside, passing environment variables, on the same current working directory, and piping the standard input, output, and error, and exiting with the very same error code.

 Here is the [implementation](https://github.com/henvic/wedeploycli/tree/master/update/internal/installer), if you are curious.